emanuelemazza/emanuelemazza.github.io/about.md

 ---

 I work as a network specialist at Google Cloud.
-I've been working in VMW (NSX) and in CSCO
+I've been working in VMW (NSBU) and in CSCO

 email: emanuele.mazza[youknowhat]gmail.com